-- 1. Move all services off of the instance.
-Distribute those services among all the other instances. - 2.
-On the instance from step 1, stop the run script using whatever tool or process you used to run it.
-For example, with systemd, run:
+1. Move all services off of the instance.
+Distribute those services among all the other instances.

+- 2. On the instance from step 1, stop the script run using whatever tool or process you used to run it. - For example, with systemd, run: systemctl stop hcpcs.service - 3.
+Remove the instance from the system. - 4.
+Delete the installation folder from the instance. - 5.
+Add the instance back to the system.
-systemctl stop <service-name>

-- 3. Remove the instance from the system.

-- 4. Delete the installation folder from the instance.

-- 5. Add the instance back to the system.